-Here’s a rundown on the most common public places.
-For most launches, if you’re early enough, you can buy tickets directly from Kennedy Space Center’s Visitors Complex which can offer you the best views from inside NASA’s Kennedy Space Center!
-The options vary depending on different launches.
-There are three different options that might be available that actually get you inside the gates of the space center and beyond the visitors center.
+Here is a rundown on the most common public places.
+For most launches, if you are early enough, you can buy tickets directly from Kennedy Space Center’s Visitor Complex.
+This can offer you the best views from inside NASA’s Kennedy Space Center.
+The options vary depending on the nature of the launch.
+There are three different options that might be available that actually get you inside the gates of the space center and beyond the visitors’ center.

-And lastly the causeway.
-The causeway offers a good view of all the launch pads, ranging from 8 miles or around 13 km away from 39B and just under 3 miles or 4.5 km away from SLC-37.
+Lastly, there is the causeway This offers a good view of all the launch pads, ranging from 8 miles or around 13 km away from 39B and just under 3 miles or 4.5 km away from SLC-37.
 This is the closest you can get to the landing pad at just 4 miles or 6.4 km away.
 This location is not often available except for high profile NASA launches, or for accredited press only.

-Otherwise, for most launches, you can watch from the visitors center, which although it doesn’t offer a direct line of sight to the launch pads due to trees being in the way, they do have bleachers, jumbotrons, guest speakers, and of course, excellent amenities.
+Otherwise, for most launches, you can watch from the visitors’ center.
+Although it doesn’t offer a direct line of sight to the launch pads due to trees being in the way, it does have bleachers, jumbotrons, guest speakers, and of course, excellent amenities.

-You’ll get a great view once the rocket leaves the pad at around 7 miles or 11 km away from most launch pads.
+You will get a great view once the rocket leaves the pad at around 7 miles or 11 km away from most launch pads.
 Then you can purchase tickets by visiting www.kennedyspacecenter.com and clicking on tickets.
 These usually become available approximately two weeks before launch.

 The next most common option, and possibly an even better option is Jetty Park in Port Canaveral.
-Although Jetty Park is 14 miles or 22.5 km away from 39A, and although you can’t see ignition due to a berm that blocks a direct line of site to the launch pad, at just 6 miles or 9.6 km away from the landing pad, Jetty Park is quite the experience.
+Although Jetty Park is 14 miles or 22.5 km away from 39A, and although you are not able to see ignition due to a berm that blocks a direct line of site to the launch pad, at just 6 miles or 9.6 km away from the landing pad, Jetty Park is quite the experience.

-It will be CROWDED, it’s one of the most popular spots to view from, it’s technically the closest and best view you can get to the landing pad, this does not apply for launches that aren’t landing back at land, or for dare I say it, an expendable launch vehicle like non-SpaceX rockets.
-They have bathrooms, and a restaurant as well.
-It will cost around $15 per car and will fill up quickly, so make sure that you get there as early as you can.
+It will be crowded.
+This is one of the most popular spots to view from as it is technically the closest and best view you can get to the landing pad.
+This does not apply for launches that are landing down range on a drone ship, or for an expendable launch vehicle like rockets that are not from SpaceX.
+This location has restrooms, and a restaurant as well.
+It costs around $15 per car and will fill up quickly, so make sure that you get there as early as you can.

-The only issue with this vantage point is there can be a very large building that partially obscures the view of the landings, but at 6 miles or 9.6 km’s away, you’re pretty darn close.
+The only issue with this vantage point is there can be a very large building that partially obscures the view of the landings, but at 6 miles or 9.6 km’s away, you are pretty darn close.
 Again, plan on this area being really really busy.

 Next, we have another option that’s great for launches out of pad 39A, like Falcon Heavy.
 It’s the Max Brewer Bridge.
 It offers an elevated view that’s pretty darn close too.

 At 11 miles or 18 km, you get a really good view of the takeoff.
-But you’re about as far away from landings as possible.
+But you are about as far away from landings as possible.
 At 17.5 miles or 28 km away, you won’t get nearly as much out of the landing experience.

-Next up, we have the closest the general public can get to launches, but this place isn’t always an option and boy does it have some drawbacks.
-Playalinda beach is only 3.5 miles or 5.7 km from Pad 39A, which means it most likely will not be open for Falcon Heavy.
+Next up, we have the closest the general public can get to launches.
+This location is not always an option, and you should be aware that does it have some drawbacks.
+Playalinda beach is only 3.5 miles or 5.7 km from Pad 39A, which means it most likely will not be open for Falcon Heavy launches.

 But it is an excellent choice for other launches.
 It is however very far away from the landing site again, at 12.5 miles or 20 km’s away.
 But remember, most rockets don’t land back at land, most land at sea or don’t land at all, so perhaps this excellent view of the pads is well worth it.
 Another bad thing is its remote with little to no cell phone service.
 It also has very limited bathrooms and zero amenities otherwise.

-Visit this website, or call this phone number (321) 267-1110 if you’d like to see if Playalinda is open for the launch you’re trying to attend.
+Visit this National Park Service website, or call this phone number (321) 267-1110 if you’d like to see if Playalinda beach is open for the launch you are trying to attend.

-There are also many parks and other places along highway 1 which runs along the Indian River.
-I don’t want to go into all of these, but they often times do offer decent views and you may be close enough to different amenities that you can easily park and walk to grab food or find a restroom.
+There are also many parks and other places along Highway 1 which runs along the Indian River.
+They tend to offer decent views and you may be close enough to different amenities that you can easily park and walk to grab food or find a restroom.

-And lastly, if you’re pretty much anywhere along the beach from Cape Canaveral down to Cocoa Beach, you will for sure be able to see it.
+And lastly, if you are pretty much anywhere along the beach from Cape Canaveral down to Cocoa Beach, you will for sure be able to see it.
 Just not as well as other places.
-But I’ll bet it’s pretty hard to beat swimming in the ocean while watching a rocket launch over you.
-Or maybe hanging out on Cocoa Beach Pier for the entertainment and restaurants overlooking a launch.
+It is difficult to beat swimming in the ocean while watching a rocket launch over you – or maybe hanging out on Cocoa Beach Pier for the entertainment and restaurants overlooking a launch.

-So if this is all overwhelming, may I suggest checking out launchrats.com.
+So if this is all overwhelming, please check out launchrats.com.
 LaunchRats has plotted out many different places to view launches.
-If you want a great resource to be able to quickly look at and plot your next move, I highly suggest it.
+If you want a great resource to be able to quickly look at and plot your next move, this is highly recommended.

 Another great website is professional launch photographer Ben Cooper’s Rocket Launch viewing guide for Cape Canaveral on his website launchphotography.com.

-I asked people on twitter to give me their best tips for viewing a launch.
-Here are a few of my favorites: My friends the Nagel’s said “We pack the minivan with bicycles, chairs, cooler, binoculars, and lots of water.
+I asked my followers on Twitter to offer their best tips for viewing a launch.
+Here are a few of the favorite responses: my friends the Nagels said “We pack the minivan with bicycles, chairs, cooler, binoculars, and lots of water.
 We arrive at the coast very early, set up camp and then bike to breakfast, lunch etc. Early arrival is key and not be in a hurry to leave after.
 The social aspect is half the fun.”

-Carolyn Hutchins also recommends getting their early to stake your spot out first.
+Carolyn Hutchins also recommended getting their early to stake your spot out first.
 Bring a picnic lunch too!